 However, not everyone who earns a master's in special education ends up in the special education classroom, because the degree actually prepares the individual who earns it for a variety of jobs that, in general, fall along two different career paths.
-Namely, one can choose to either become a special education teacher or an educational diagnostician.
+Namely, one can choose to become either a special education teacher or an educational diagnostician.

 Special education teachers work as educators for children of all ages who have learning, developmental, emotional, and physical challenges.
 Educational diagnosticians, on the other hand, work with children with extraordinary needs to assess what their educational needs are in order to help devise and implement a plan for their schooling.
 They precede, guide, and define much of the work a special education teacher will do later.

-While most jobs for those with a master's in special education fall within these two broad categories —educator or diagnostician — there are other jobs that occupy both categories, or neither, and are less easily defined.
+While most jobs for those with a master's in special education fall within these two broad categories —educator or diagnostician — there are other jobs that occupy either categories, or neither, and are less easily defined.
 Regardless of whether you hope to teach or assess, here are five different jobs someone with a MS SPEC ED, special education masters can do.

 1. Special Education Teacher

 Special education teachers work in a variety of educational settings with children whose exceptional needs can be so far-reaching, that most require individualized assistance.
 From public school settings to private ones, whenever a child has a psychological, emotional, developmental, physical, or learning challenge, he or she is almost always assisted by a special education instructor, whether in a traditional classroom or a special education one.